 It is a backwoods with a laid-back environment, you should not be mistaken for thinking Cornwall is old-fashioned.
 Just recently Cornwall has actually experienced a little a revival and end up being a little bit of a trendy area, with a huge array of trendy hotels, great dining establishments, art galleries, cool stores and hip bars, coffee shop’s and dining facilities opening up in all corners of Cornwall.
 Star chef Rick Stein has really originated the culinary revolution in Cornwall, now followed by other Michelin starred dining facilities and wonderful dining establishments up and down the county.

 There are many excellent hotels, bed and breakfasts, guest houses, self catering lodges and hundreds of holiday cottages for rent in Cornwall.
+There are many local holiday companies who can help you find the perfect base for your adventures in this beautiful part of the country.
 Using these holiday accommodation options as a base, you can explore and enjoy the best that Cornwall has to offer.
 For those people looking for a less costly vacation, there are various exceptionally located caravan parks and campsites around Cornwall to choose from.

 Newquay is among the primary destinations for a holiday in Cornwall and is world-famous for the sport of surfing.
 The coastline in Newquay and throughout Cornwall routinely produce great waves to be enjoyed by surfing enthusiasts of all abilities.
 Together with kite surfing, stand up paddle boarding, mountain biking and other modern-day activities, surfing is one of the main reasons for adventurous people to visit Cornwall.
 But it’s also an excellent destination for people who want to do nothing more than a short walk along the beach.